pineoc/cocos-docs/manual/studio/v4/chapter4/FixPackageError/en.md

 Solution: [http://www.cocoachina.com/bbs/read.php?tid-296022.html](http://www.cocoachina.com/bbs/read.php?tid-296022.html)

-15 Black screen on mobile device when runing cocos2d-x 2.X + R9d with c++11 regular expressoins and APK packaged correctly.
+15 Black screen on mobile device when running cocos2d-x 2.X + R9d with c++11 regular expressoins and APK packaged correctly.

 Cause: Successful compilation on PC means that there is IDE libraries support C++ features (new library files from C++11).
 On mobile device, GCC 4.9+ supports the C++  `regex`, but GCC 4.9 is available for NDK 10+.